Unusual venues make nonconference games more memorable

 The 2011 North Carolina-Michigan State game on a carrier finished less than an hour before rain fell.

-A year later, condensation on the respective courts wiped out an Ohio State-Marquette game aboard the decommissioned USS Yorktown in Charleston, South Carolina, and a Georgetown-Florida game aboard the USS Bataan at Naval Station Mayport around Jacksonville, Florida.
+A year later, condensation on the respective courts wiped out an Ohio State-Marquette game aboard the decommissioned USS Yorktown in Charleston, South Carolina, and a Georgetown-Florida game aboard the USS Bataan in Gainesville, Florida.
 Florida and Georgetown did play the first half before the game was scrapped.

 During that 2012-13 season, a Syracuse-San Diego State game aboard the flight deck of the USS Midway Museum was delayed two days due to rain.
 And, windy conditions affected 3-point shooting when it was played.